VIBE: Romantic, Family Friendly

 What We Really Think about Siesta Key Beach

 Siesta Beach is a world-class beach and it's gorgeous!
 Although we love it, we still rate Coquina Beach on Anna Maria Island as our favorite Gulf Coast beach destination.
 Why?
-Less crowds plus less time spent looking for parking and walking to the water.
+Less crowds plus less time spent looking for parking and walking to the shore.
 However, Siesta Key is really a famous and stunning Florida beach location not to be missed on any Florida vacation.
 It is worth the drive and patience for a parking spot.
 The sunsets here are vibrant and romantic so have your camera ready.
 If you stay at a beachfront hotel in the area it will make dealing with crowds and parking so much easier.
 Before you go check out how busy it is with this beach cam link.

 Visit Sarasota But Don't Miss This

 While in Sarasota, we visited the Ringling Circus Museum and Ca' d'Zan, the Venetian Gothic style home built by John Ringling.
 You don't have to be a kid to enjoy the 3800-square foot model of the circus, the train or the Ringling house with a Sarasota bayfront terrace.
+You can also visit Lido Key Beach nearby: it is close to Sarasota shops and restaurants.

 Siesta Key Beach Hotels